motine/sta/README.md

 **This is not ripe yet.
 I will add more documentation as soon as I get somewhere with this project.**

-The Simple Teaching Assistant helps in bringing programming to students.
+The Simple Teaching Assistant help to teach programming.
-Since our students will become engineers, we chose `C` as a language.
+Our students will become engineers, so we chose `C` as language.
-But there is an allure to projects like [Processing](https://processing.org/), which teach programming a little more visual.
+But there is an allure to projects like [Processing](https://processing.org/), which teach programming a little more visual – and a little less black matrix.

 The Simple Teaching Assistant takes the edge off of graphical programming by providing a ready-made environment.
 The `sta` tool lets the student easily create projects and compile them.